0xCCF4/BackupDeduplicator/src/lib.md

 ENTRY [newline]
 ...
 ```
-See `SaveFileEntry` for the exact format of an entry.
+See `HashTreeFileEntry` for the exact format of an entry.
 In short, it contains
 every information about an analyzed file or directory that is needed for later
 stages (JSON):
 * File path